freshworks/marketplace-sample-apps/Freshworks-Samples/App-Development-Features/Serverless-Features/app-setup-and-external-events-freshdesk/README.md

 ## App Setup and External Events (ft.
 Freshdesk)

-This sample code demonstrates how webhooks can be handled on Freshworks Developer Platform on top of External Events.
+This sample code demonstrates how webhooks can be handled on the Freshworks Developer Platform on top of External Events.

 ### Description

 Observing External Events happening outside of your app will enable your app to act by registering a handler JS function.
-This Handler will be invoked every time a desired event is observed in 3rd party systems
+This Handler will be invoked every time the desired event is observed in 3rd party systems

 ### Screenshots